-We could keep investigating specific melodic phrase endings and the events that most often associate with them, but we do not have the time to do so.
-Instead, I would like to offer a general model that can help guide students in their choral harmonizations.
+We could keep investigating specific melodic phrase endings and the events that most often associate with them, but we don't have that kind of time.
+Instead, I would like to offer a general model.

-First, some raw data.
 [NEXT] Here is a chart showing the most common and second-most common cadences for the major-key chorales, given the scale degree - as measured in terms of the global tonic - of the melody at the fermata.
-(Note that I have excluded final cadences here since they are so predictable.)
+(I have excluded final cadences since they are so predictable.)
 You can see that most cadence types fall into the categories of [NEXT] perfect authentic cadence, half cadence with the chordal fifth in the soprano, and imperfect authentic cadence with the chordal third in the soprano.

 [NEXT] I would thus like to propose the simplified conceptual model of cadence types for major-key chorales, as shown here.
 The key areas are organized by their typicality, from left to right.
-This simplified model would be easy for a student to remember; essentially, it proposes that a harmonization default is to interpret the soprano note at the fermata as scale degree 1, 2, or 3 in some closely-related key area.
+This simplified model essentially proposes that a harmonization default is to interpret the soprano note at the fermata as scale degree 1, 2, or 3 in some closely-related key area.
 So if a melodic phrase ends on scale-degree 7, for example, it is much more stylistic to modulate to the dominant or to the relative minor than to have a half cadence in tonic.
 [NEXT] Indeed, I-HF3 cadences are fairly rare in the major-key chorales.

 [NEXT] If we look at the data for the minor-key chorales, we find a similar distribution of cadence types.
-Again, IA1, HF5, and IA3 cadences prevail.
+Again, the same cadence types prevail.
 [NEXT] One notable difference is that half and phrygian cadences are the default choice for a raised scale-degree 7.
-But it is easy to explain this exception, since it is impossible to reconcile raised scale-degree 7 in a minor key with any closely-related key area.
+But it is easy to explain this exception, since it is impossible to reconcile raised scale-degree 7 in minor with any closely-related key area.

 [NEXT] Thus for minor-key chorales, we can create a simplified conceptual model similar to the one proposed for major-key chorales.
 Again, key areas are organized from left to right by their typicality.
 Interestingly, while more cadences overall occur in tonic, there is a tendency to modulate to the relative major whenever possible.
-We find evidence of that relative-key thinking elsewhere here, as the subtonic (i.e., the dominant of the relative major) is a more probable key destination than the minor dominant.
+We find evidence of that relative-key thinking elsewhere, as the subtonic (i.e., the dominant of the relative major) is a more probable key destination than the minor dominant.

 Generally speaking, the simplified model approach does a decent job of accounting for cadential choices.
-[NEXT] Its success rate overall sits at 80.6%: good, but not great.
-After closer analysis, we find the model's success rate to be closely linked to the melodic interval leading into the cadence.
+[NEXT] Its success rate overall sits at 80.6%; good, but not great.
+The success rate turns out to be closely linked to the melodic interval leading into the cadence.
 [NEXT] For example, most melodies descend by step into the fermata, and the model fares better in this situation, at roughly a 90% success rate; but it is less successful at handling other intervallic patterns.
 Some additional concepts are obviously required.
 The trick is how to extend the model without sacrificing too much of its simplicity.
 I found that by adding only four special cases, we can boost the overall success rate well above 90%.